infinite-table/infinite-react/README.md

  * compiles the nextjs app found in the [examples folder](./source/examples) - runs `next build && next export`, which creates an `out` folder with the resulting examples/tests app
  * starts a webserver that serves the generated `out` folder on [localhost:3000](http://localhost:3000)
  * runs jest+puppeteer against the app served at [localhost:3000](http://localhost:3000)

+### Testing in development

+If you want to run the tests in dev mode, to get feedback sooner, you need to run the following:

+ * `npm run dev` - to run the nextjs app in development, on port `3000`
+ * `npm run test:watch` to run jest on changed files - optionally add a test path pattern like `npm run test:watch -- --testPathPattern=x/y/z`

 ## License